 Why Some Companies Think They Can Survive Without CRM

-That said, sometimes misinformed companies do truly believe they can go without CRM.
+Sometimes misinformed companies genuinely believe they can go without a Customer Relationship Management Software.
 There are several reasons they may think like this.

 If a customer or potential customer falls through the cracks, they can be lost forever.
 That means less business for the company.
-This hurts the bottom line.

 Perhaps an employee at your business has tried CRM software before.
-They had no idea what they were doing and thus deduced the software was useless.
+They had no idea what they were doing and thus decided that the software was useless.

-They Think It’s Redundant
+Companies Think It’s Redundant

 Another reason your company might not use CRM has to do with redundancy.
-If you’ve already purchased several other pieces of software, you might think adding CRM is too much.
+If you’ve already purchased several other pieces of software, you might think adding a CRM software is too much.

 CRM software can create analytics based on the information you feed it, allow employees to share files, do email tracking, provide instant message access to employees, predict sales opportunities, take care of lead gen and lead management, and more.

-- Customer Retention Increases with the Software
+- Customer Retention Increases

 - Most Companies Use It